 Recently the Globe began running “sponsored content” paid for by Philip Morris International, in a clear violation of its own policy.
 The pieces look like newspaper articles but are written for the tobacco company.
 In the articles, Philip Morris executives attempt to portray their company as champions of science and enemies of misinformation.

 This is not harmless--the articles also try to undermine public health efforts, implying that tobacco laws are the result of stakeholders who are anti-science and who spread misinformation.
 This flips the truth upside down.
+Read more about this issue in an Op Ed in CommonWealth Magazine.

 Please tell Linda Pizzuti Henry, the Globe's CEO, that the Globe should have no part in spreading Big Tobacco's lies!